RedHatOfficial/rhsecapi/README.md

 QUERY SPECIFIC CVES:
   CVE                   Retrieve a CVE or space-separated list of CVEs (e.g.:
                         'CVE-2016-5387')
-  -x, --extract-search  Extract CVEs them from search query (as initiated by
+  -s, --extract-search  Extract CVEs them from search query (as initiated by
-                        at least one of the --q-xxx options) -s, --extract-stdin   Extract CVEs from stdin (CVEs will be matched by regex 'CVE-[0-9]{4}-[0-9]{4,}' and duplicates will be
+                        at least one of the --q-xxx options) -0, --extract-stdin   Extract CVEs from stdin (CVEs will be matched by regex 'CVE-[0-9]{4}-[0-9]{4,}' and duplicates will be
                         discarded); note that auto-detection of terminal width is not possible in this mode and defaults to a width